More FM: Network night show

 Network programming on More FM began with the Evening and overnight shows in January 2005.
 The 'More FM Most Wanted' Night show was originally hosted by Dominic Bowden until the middle of 2005 and then by Tarsha Tolson until the middle of 2007 when Tarsha moved to Wellington to co-host the More FM breakfast show.
 The overnight show was originally hosted by Asher Bastion until he left to go to Life FM in June 2006.
 From 2015, the show was hosted by Joe Cotton.
-Tyler McDonald hosted the show between 2022-2023.
+Tyler McDonald hosted the show between 2022-2023, followed by Luka Campbell from 2023-2024.

 Network drive and daytime shows

 In August 2009 the first Network Drive show was created.
 The Wellington weekday Drive show team, 'Josh & Tom' Josh van Berkel and Tom McKenzie (ex-Classic Hits South Canterbury) were re-located to Auckland and their show was networked into 19 of the 22 More FM markets over the following months.

 In March 2011 Josh & Tom announced they were leaving More FM.
 The structure of the day was reworked ending the traditional Breakfast/Day/Drive line up.
 From 4 April 2011 the More FM stations were local in all markets with the network programming starting at 1 pm, an hour earlier.
 The afternoon lineup consisted of a 1 pm – 4 pm Afternoon show hosted by former More FM Waikato breakfast host Stu Tolan and a 4 – 7 pm Drive show hosted by media personality Clarke Gayford.
 Christchurch, Manawatū and Nelson were the exceptions to the change in format as these stations continued to broadcast locally up to 7 pm until 2015.

 Networked programming during the daytime began in 2013 with the introduction of a show presented by Geoff Stagg from Wellington and networked to selected regions.

 In 2015 More FM reverted to the traditional Breakfast/Day/Drive line up and local programming was extended in some markets to run between 6 am – 3 pm or 10 am – 3 pm for those markets taking the networked breakfast show.
 From 2014, Jason Gunn and Lana Searle hosted the 3 pm – 7 pm show, before Lana was replaced by Jay-Jay Feeney in 2018.
 Paul 'Flynny' Flynn joined the show in 2019, as Jason Gunn moved to co-host the show part-time.
-Jay-Jay Feeney decided to leave radio in July 2024, and since then, the drive show is hosted by Sarah Gandy and Flynny, along with producers Matthew "Pledge" Pledger and Dave Rybinski.
+Jay-Jay Feeney decided to leave radio in July 2024, with Flynn also departing More FM in May 2025; since then, the drive show is hosted by Sarah Gandy and Adam Percival, along with producers Matthew "Pledge" Pledger and Dave Rybinski.